Visit Schönbrunn Palace

 Schonbrunn Palace, Vienna, Austria

-It’s no surprise that with centuries of history contained within these walls, and scores of imperial family members whose stories are associated with the building, that there will be different focuses for each visitor.
+It’s no surprise that with centuries of history contained within these walls, and scores of imperial family members whose stories are associated with the building, there will be different focuses for each visitor.
 I suggest coming and finding yours.

-Visiting Schonbrunn Palace
+Visiting Schönbrunn Palace

-There are a few ways you can see Schonbrunn Palace so I would like to give you some tips on the best way to approach a visit.
+There are a few ways you can see Schönbrunn Palace so I would like to give you some tips on the best way to approach a visit.

 Firstly, you may like to consider joining a guided tour that will offer lots of interesting stories about what you’re seeing – and let you skip the line to buy tickets.
 I would recommend this guided tour, but I’ll have some more suggestions in a moment.